dieghernan/dieghernan.github.io/collections/_projects/Sfera.md

 ---
 title: Sfera
 subtitle: A Pebble <i class="fas fa-skull-crossbones"></i> project
-excerpt: Sfera for Pebble Time Round is a highly customizable watchface that gets the most out of the smartwatch capabilities.
-Set your preferences and enjoy this beautifully designed watchface.
+excerpt: Sfera for Pebble Time Round is a highly customizable watch face that gets the most out of the smartwatch capabilities.
+Set your preferences and enjoy this beautifully designed watch face.
 tags:
   - discontinued
   - project